Tooth whitening: Hydrogen Peroxide-based Bleaching Agents

+Peroxycarboxylic Acids-Based Bleaching Agents

+Bleaching agents based on peroxycarboxylic acids (PAP) can be chosen as an effective vehicle for tooth whitening.
+PAP has proven to be almost harmless to enamel with a safe and reliable bleaching effect.
+In the clinical application of PAP for tooth whitening, oxidation reactions also occur, and color molecules are bleached through chemical-physical processes.
+However, the reaction occurs without the formation of free radicals.
+This is the major and decisive difference, as free radicals are the main cause of tooth sensitivity and gum irritation in tooth whitening with hydrogen peroxide-based bleaching agents.

 Other risks

 Evidence suggests that hydrogen peroxide might act as a tumour promoter.
 Although cervical root resorption is more evidently observed in thermocatalytic bleaching methods, intracoronal internal bleaching may also lead to tooth root resorption.
 Moreover, severe damage to intracoronal dentine and tooth crown fracture can occur due to this bleaching method.

 However, the International Agency of Research on Cancer (IARC) has concluded that there is insufficient evidence to prove that hydrogen peroxide is a carcinogen to humans.
 Recently, the genotoxic potential of hydrogen peroxide was evaluated.
 The results indicated that the oral health products that contain or release hydrogen peroxide up to 3.6% will not increase the cancerous risk of an individual, hence, it is safe to use in moderation.

 Maintenance

 Despite achieving the results of treatment, stains can return within an initial couple of months of treatment.
 Various methods may be employed to prolong the treatment results, such as: